HOTELS SAKE Bar Hotel ASAKUSA - Why This Tokyo Hotel Gives You a Masu at Check-In

 Rooftop terrace with a footbath

 The real showstopper sits on the tenth floor: a rooftop footbath with panoramic views of the Tokyo Skytree.
-Open from 6 AM to 10 AM and 3 PM to 11 PM, it's where tired sightseers can soak their feet while sampling sake from the automatic server.
-Umbrellas are thoughtfully provided for rainy days, ensuring the Japanese tradition of outdoor bathing continues regardless of weather.
+Open from 3 PM to 10 AM the next morning, it's where tired sightseers can soak their feet while sampling sake from the automatic server.

 SAKE Bar Hotel Asakusa Rooftop Terrace in the Evening